Melissa Bell, Sam Stoller, and Jyfe Afamasaga from The Internet Archivists series

 _______

-From Clay to the Cloud: The Internet Archive and Our Digital Legacy was on view at the Laband Art Gallery at Loyola Marymount University through March 20, 2016.
-The documentary film is (of course!) posted on the Internet Archive, and you can watch it here.*
+From Clay to the Cloud: The Internet Archive and Our Digital Legacy is on view at the Laband Art Gallery at Loyola Marymount University through March 20.
+Admission is free.
+You can also see the clay archivists in their natural habitat at the Internet Archive in San Francisco.
+The documentary film is (of course!) posted on the Internet Archive, and you can watch it here.